vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

   - **Status**: adds an editable text element with a predefined text set to the status of the selected run.
   - **Comments**: adds an editable text element with a predefined text set to the comments of the selected run.
   - **Assertions**: adds a table with the assertions of the selected run.
-  - **Summary**: add sthe summary table of the selected run in a new landscape page.
+  - **Summary**: adds the summary table of the selected run in a new landscape page.
 - **Chart**: adds a chart element that you can interact with before exporting it to PDF.
 - **Counts**: adds a count chart element that you can interact with before exporting it to PDF.

-As you can see below, every charts (or other elements) can be interact with individually.
-You can zoom on it, or select the run, the scenario, the group, etc.. whose you want your data to be fetch.
+As you can see below, every chart (or other element) can be interacted with individually.
+You can zoom in on sections, or select the run, the scenario, the group, etc.. whose data you want to fetch.
 You do not need to have the same settings for each element.

 {{< img src="export-charts.png" alt="Export charts" >}}